 All registered undergraduate students are assigned a Tutor when starting in Trinity.
 A Tutor is a member of academic staff who is appointed to look after the general welfare and developments of all students in their care.
 Students can contact their tutor about anything and they will either offer advice or refer to a more appropriate colleague in college.

 Student 2 Student (S2S) is a student-led initiative designed to ensure any student in Trinity can get information and support from another student, find a friendly face to have a chat, talk things through or just ask a few questions when you're not sure who to approach.
 S2S offers Mentors to every incoming undergraduate honors degree student and visiting student in the College in groups who continue to support them throughout the year.

 As students begin their final semester at Trinity College Dublin, they will receive a Third-Year Transition Packet.
 This packet will contain information on what to expect when they arrive on the Columbia campus, instructions on how to apply for University Apartment Housing, student visas, English-language proficiency testing, and updates to their financial aid awards, if applicable.

 In addition to Trinity student services, each student has a Columbia academic advisor.
 These advisors are available for curricular planning throughout the four-year program.
-Columbia will also evaluate Trinity transcripts at the end of each semester for transfer credit, reviewing all eligible ECTS (European Credit Transfer & Accumulation) credits.
+Columbia will also evaluate Trinity transcripts for transfer credit, reviewing all eligible ECTS (European Credit Transfer & Accumulation) credits.
 Columbia also evaluates exams, including Advanced Placement, International Baccalaureate, Baccalauréat, A-Levels, and Abitur.

 For Dual BA students who are not U.S. citizens or permanent residents, the Guide for International Students has been created to assist international students in navigating Columbia University.
 The guide will answer many common questions posed by international students while also providing information about the purpose and scope of a wide range of on-campus resources.